thentnucyborg/CyborgRobot/README.md

 - [overview wiki at ntnu.no](https://www.ntnu.no/wiki/display/cyborg/)

 ## Setup and install
 The /setup/setup.sh script will run everything, including cloning from this repository and creating a catkin workspace.
-Meaning you can skip the steps 1-4 below.
+Meaning you can skip the steps 1-4 and the rest below.
 If you hav already created a workspace and cloned this repo, comment out those parts of the script if you want to use it.
 Everything needed should be in the script [last updated May 2020].

 ### Starting with the repo
 1. create a catkin workspace